"- Why should I change? My personality does not vary according to my residence."

 - No, admitted Alym.

-- It’s a car radio-control device.
-With it, wherever I am my vehicle can find me as soon as I call for it.
+- It’s a radio-control for a car.
+Wherever I am, my vehicle can find me as soon as I call for it.

-And indeed, the rolling engine stopped neatly before the two surprised men who exclaimed:
+And as he spoke, the rolling engine stopped neatly before the two surprised men who exclaimed:

 - With no driver!